SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

 #### Admin user

-Only admim users are allowed to change and create machine and line profiles.
+Only admin users are allowed to change and create machine and line profiles.
 Admin users have access to:

 * Organization, Profiles, Calculation categories under Administration
 * Machine Park Overview